BetoBob/wargames/Leviathan/README.md

 So I key search `password` and find a link to "password for leviathan1", which gives me the password below.

 And now that I think about it, I could have searched for the password locally using a tool like `grep` or a file reader with word search functionality.
 But I found the password anyways!
 And that's what matters.

+**Thoughts**

+I am having mixed feelings about this warzone challenge.
+It felt like I had to arbitrarily look for a random file, that happened to have the password hidden it.
+I was just lucky to stumble on the file and think to key search "password" in it, even though the file itself gives no indication to having a password in it.
+It makes the challenge feel like an unrealistic scenario, and it's more of a testament to me looking through random directories than learning about Unix itself.

 **Level 1 Password**